Blow0/Circuit-Solver/README.md

 - For more details on each operation input check the documentation of the program.
 - For details on each element input form check the documentation of the program.
 - You aren't required to input nodes individually, you can input only elements and **Circuit-Solver** will create the needed nodes for you.
+- If you wish for a certain node to be the **ground**, let its name be "gnd", otherwise the program will make the firs source's negative node be the ground.
+If there's no source in the circuit, the program will take the ground as the first node entered.
+- You can **edit** the circuit you have entered and change the ground node, or the input frequency.

 ## Documentation